Since 2004, social media has been booming! It’s growing rapidly. And, there are no signs that it will slow down anytime soon.

 - Convince them that they need your product

 You need to ensure your customers post great feedback on social platforms.
 92% of online customers trust content written by other users above all other forms of marketing.
-So, it’s important to include user-generated content into your social strategy.
+So, it’s important to include user-generated content in your social strategy.

 Sometimes potential customers are on the fence about whether to buy your product.

 Social media can nudge them just enough to make a purchase.
 How can you do this?
 There’re so many ways.
 Offer prizes and discounts and announce promotions.